You can easily make pocket hole joints for your projects at home with a pocket hole jig and a portable drill.

 These two steps will allow you to create strong, professional wood joints in a fraction of the time needed with other joinery methods.

 Drill the pocket hole.
-A special step drill bit not only drills the pocket hole, but it also drills the guide hole for the screw in one quick motion.
+A special step drill bit not only drills the pocket hole, but it also drills the guide hole for the screw in one quick motion (for more on step bits, see our Drill Bits Buying Guide).
 Simply clamp the pocket hole jig securely to your wood, and drill the hole.

 Align the pieces to be joined, temporarily clamp them to hold them in position, and then drive the screws.
 A variety of specialized clamps for assembling pocket holes is available.